ARoyCode/DigitRecog/README.md

 The web Micro Framework is developed in Flask.
 We TensorFlow using the Keras API to train a CNN with MNIST dataset.
 Data augmentaion has been done using Keras ImageDataGenerator.

-Dependencies: Instal dependencies using command: pip install requirements.txt
+Dependencies: Install the dependencies using command: pip install requirements.txt

 Usage: Once dependencies are installed, run the command: python main_app.py